Jenny’s Boardwalk Gallery

 click on each image to see enlargement and price

 The Boardwalk runs along the coast from West Kirby to Hoylake.
-Officially called Hoylake Red Rocks
+Officially called Hoylake Red Rocks Marsh, a

-within this site; salt marsh, fresh water marsh and sand dunes.
-I have studied, drawn and painted five of
+salt marsh, fresh water marsh and sand dunes.
+I have studied, drawn and painted five of the plants that are

-the plants that are typically found along the Boardwalk.
+typically found along the Boardwalk.

 Wirral Horsetail (Equisetum x meridionale) Only recently discovered, rare, though plentiful at Hoylake, a

 hybrid between Equisetum variegatum and Equisetum ramosissimum.
-It is found alongside the board
+It is found alongside the board walk

-It grows only in Wirral and Anglesey in the UK.
+only in Wirral and Anglesey in the UK.

-Burnet Rose (Rosa pimpinellifolia) is found on the golf course and along the boardwalk path, along the
+Burnet Rose (Rosa pimpinellifolia) is found on the golf course and along the boardwalk path, along the edges

-immensely prickly.
+prickly.

 Sea Holly (Eryngium maritimum) is found on the sand dunes, particularly to the north of the site.
-It has a
+It has a very

-tawny brownness.
+brownness.

 Flag Iris (Iris pseudoacorus) is found in the freshwater pond and marsh.
 It flowers in Spring.